Tommy Recco: Disappearance of three German tourists

-First murder
+First confirmed murder

 In 1960 in Propriano, Corsica, Tommy Recco and his younger brother Pierre were fishing with dynamite.
 Suddenly, they were spotted by a marine guard, Casabianca, who happened to be Recco's godfather.
-For the fear of being caught poaching and fired, Tommy Recco panicked, rushed to the beach and shot his rifle at his godfather; and to make sure he was dead, he beat him several times with the butt of his rifle, taking a big stone and violently hit his head with the latter.
+For fear of being caught poaching and fired, Tommy Recco panicked, rushed to the beach and shot his rifle at his godfather; and to make sure he was dead, he beat him several times with the butt of his rifle, taking a big stone and violently hit his head with the latter.
 Once back at the boat, Recco refused to explain himself to his younger brother who saw blood on his hands and on the rifle.
 Propriano police went to the beach after discovering the body.
 They found green debris near the corpse, suggesting it came from the butt of a rifle.
 This green debris could come from a rifle belonging to fishermen or poachers, according to the police.
 Then a rumour spread that Recco had something to do with the murder.
 The police decided to interrogate him and realized he was the godson of the victim.
 Recco denied any involvement in the murder.
 Recco's family, led by his mother (already bereaved by the death of one of his brothers in a car accident and an infant's death), believed strongly in his innocence.

-But a few months later, Pierre, Recco's brother, denounced the latter to the police by stating he heard the cries of the godfather on the day of the murder.
+But on 30 November, Pierre, Recco's brother, denounced the latter to the police by stating he heard the cries of the godfather on the day of the murder.
 Recco was questioned again and denied, but after several hours confessed to being the perpetrator of the murder.
 He said he did not want to pay a fine because of the dynamite fishing practice and he totally snapped.
 He rushed to the beach to kill the sea guard.

 Following his confession, Recco retracted it.
-His trial took place on December 8, 1962.
+His trial took place on 8 December 1962.
 Sentenced to death but pardoned by Charles de Gaulle, his sentence was commuted to life imprisonment.
-He was released in 1977.

-Triple murder of Mammouth cashiers

 During his incarceration, Recco learned that many dramas had affected his family: one of his brothers, Toussaint, was killed in 1973 by his brother-in-law who had a dispute with him.
 Pierre, his younger brother, was killed in 1976 by two hooded men while anchoring his boat.
 One of his sisters, Francine, the wife of Toussaint's murderer, fell down the stairs and died a few months later.

+Released on parole in November 1977, Recco moved to Marseille to start a new life and began working in a shop that sold diving suits.